 On Wednesday, September 27th, we gathered some of the brightest minds in local SEO to answer your burning questions about Google My Business.

 We had such a tremendous response that we’ve split the webinar into two!
-The recording of Part 1, on Troubleshooting GMB Issues, can be found a little further down the page, and the recording of Part 2: GMB Strategies and Ranking Factors, can be found here.
+The recording of Part 1, on Troubleshooting GMB Issues, can be found a little further down the page.

 Video: Troubleshooting Google My Business Issues Q&A, with Google Top Contributors

 Want to jump to a particular question?

 No problem!
 Just use the time-stamps below to find the correct point in the webinar!